steelbrain/linter/docs/types/linter-message-v1.md

   type: 'Trace',
   text?: string,
   html?: string,
+  name?: string,
-  name?: string, // Only specify this if you want the name to be something other than your linterProvider.name filePath?: string, range?: Range, class?: string,
+  // ^ Only specify this if you want the name to be something other than your linterProvider.name
+  // WARNING: There is NO replacement for this in v2 filePath?: string, range?: Range, class?: string,